 About Community Health Centres

-Community Health Centres integrate high-quality primary care services with health promotion programs, illness prevention programs and community development initiatives, in keeping with the World Health Organization’s definition and vision for primary health care.
+Community Health Centres integrate team-based primary care with health promotion programs, illness prevention programs and community health initiatives, in keeping with the World Health Organization’s definition of primary health care.

 3. Is Community-Centred